yanbrasiliano/post-installation-softwares-base/README.md

 ## Post installation Softwares Ubuntu/Debian Based Distributions
 This script aims to optimize the post installation of the Ubuntu system for the software I use most in my daily life.

-This is a list of the software and packages installed on a Linux system using the following script:
+Permission:
 ```sh
 sudo chmod +x install.sh
 ```
-To usage:
+Usage:
 ```sh
 ./install.sh
 ```
+This is a list of the software and packages installed on a Linux system using the following script:

 ## General Packages
 - wget;